ganczarek/mesos-cluster/README.md

 Created `mesos-dns` app is constrained to run on node1, so that it's able to find mesos-dns binaries.
 See also [Mesos DNS REST API doc](https://mesosphere.github.io/mesos-dns/docs/http.html).

+Add IP address of server running Mesos-DNS to /etc/resolv.conf.

+      echo "nameserver 192.168.33.10" >> /etc/resolv.conf

+Afterwards, you can discover running Mesos tasks.
+For example, in order to get Mesos-DNS IP address execute

+      dig mesos-dns.marathon.mesos

+The hostname follows the pattern `task.framework.domain`.
+In the above example, `mesos-dns` is the application id managed by the `marathon` framework and the domain `mesos` comes from Mesos-DNS config file (`mesos-dns/config.json`).
+See [Service Naming documentation](https://mesosphere.github.io/mesos-dns/docs/naming.html) for more detail.

 # Chronos
 Similarly to Mesos-DNS, Marathon manages [Chronos](https://mesos.github.io/chronos/).
 See Chronos UI at [http://192.168.33.10:4400/](http://192.168.33.10:4400/).